 Prasad et al. 2013.
 Proof of concept trial of dronabinol in obstructive sleep apnea.
 Frontiers in Psychiatry [open access journal].

-Carley et al. 2017.
+Carley et al. 2018.
 Pharmacotherapy of apnea by cannabimimetric enhancement, the PACE clinical trial: effects of dronabinol on obstructive sleep apnea.
-Sleep [online ahead of print].
+Sleep [open access journal].

 Babson et al. 2017.
 Cannabis, cannabinoids, and sleep: A review of the literature.
 Current Psychiatry Reports 19: 23.